 Conference 2022 speakers

-We're delighted to be hosting a fantastic range of experts from across the education and governance landscape at our 2022 conference.
-Keep scrolling to find out more about their backgrounds and the sessions in which they're involved.
-You'll be able to watch recordings of all sessions on our website after the conference has ended.
+We're delighted to have hosted a fantastic range of experts from across the education and governance landscape at our 2022 conference.
+Keep scrolling to find out more about their backgrounds and the sessions in which they were involved.

 Head of Trustee Recruitment at Governors for Schools